uqlibrary/technology-training/Python/revamp/fundamentals.md

 ## Activity 1

-In this first activity, we're going to write a program which asks the user to input their age and outputs how many minutes they've lived for.
+In this first activity, write a program which asks the user to input their age and outputs how many minutes they've lived for.

 To prompt the user for to submit a value, we need to use a new command: `input`.